Furtim: The Ultra-Cautious Malware

 Furtim is the latest stealthy malware, found in the wild, and its discovery is credited to @hFireF0X.
+(We wrote more about Furtim malware here.)

 Clearly, Furtim’s developers were more interested in keeping their malware hidden from security’s prying eyes than hitting more targets.
 With stealth a key component, we code-named this downloader Furtim, the Latin translation for “stealthy”.